harmonylang/harmonylang.github.io/docs-src/textbook/starvation.md

 ## Exercises

-Write a fair solution to the one-lane bridge problem of Example 16.9.
+**17.1** Write a fair solution to the one-lane bridge problem of Exercise 16.9.